armandyblakstvedt/kahoot-job-case/README.md

 java -jar target/kahoot-job-case-1.0-SNAPSHOT.jar <n> <filename>
 ```

 > n - the number of domains to return.
-If not specified, the program will return the top 10 domains.
+If not specified, the program will return all domains.

 > filename - the file containing the email addresses.
 If not specified, the program will read from standard input.
 You can also use emails.txt as an example file.